 Cumulative projects in the vicinity of the Project Site have the potential to impact public services in a way that could result in significant impacts when considered in combination with development on the Project Site.
 Any future non-tribal development in the vicinity would be subject to County or Town review and approval, payment of state and local taxes, and development impact fees as appropriate to offset fiscal effects.
-Mitigation measures in Section 4 would require that project-related fiscal effects resulting from increased demands on law enforcement and fire protection providers would be offset through fair share payments.
+Mitigation measures in Section 4 would require that project-related fiscal effects resulting from increased demands on law enforcement and fire protection providers would be offset through either entering into service agreements with local service providers or establishment and staffing of a public safety building on the Project Site.
 The State has adopted a Climate Change Scoping Plan that identifies the goal of achieving a 50% State-wide recycling rate, which would cumulatively reduce landfill demands.
 Therefore, with mitigation, development on the Project Site in combination with other cumulative development would not result in significant cumulative effects to public services.